TheThingSystem/steward/nodewiki/steward/Devices.md

  * Frequently Bought Together:

- * Customers Who Bouth This Item Also Bought:
+ * Customers Who Bought This Item Also Bought:

 * One of the things that is quite perplexing is the lack of technical information on technical products.
 Although many developer forums have information,